HarshiniBorugadda/Cracking-Gate-CS-in-1-month/README.md

 - Doing step 1 and step 2 Parallely whenver needed.
 - Once done with few chapters doing the step 3.
 - Trying cover 2 chapters from atmost 3 subjects/day (So as maintain efficiency and broad coverage).
+- step 4 at the end of the day.
 - Repeating these until I'm done with the subject.
 - Note: I'm trying to cover all the subjects in Breadth and Max. possible depth I can do in 1 month.